AlbertSigsbert/CatWiki/README.md

 # Install dependencies
 $ npm install

-# SignUp at the catsAPI
+# Signup at the catsAPI

 # Add your API KEY to your .env file